 How much can qualified senior citizens get on a monthly basis?

 The SPISC’s monthly assistance provides Php1, 500.00 quarterly (every 3 months) or Php500.00 per month.
-This would improve budget for their daily needs including medical needs.
+This would improve the budget for their daily needs including medical needs.

 **As of February-March 2017**

 According to the DSWD, 1,331,747 senior citizens or 96.79% of the target 1,375,970 beneficiaries for 2016 were able to receive their social pension as of January 31.
 The conduct of payout is still ongoing for the remaining 44,223 beneficiaries; some of these numbers might have received theirs but we do not have a definite number.

 It is relevant for us to know these types of programs for the benefit of senior citizens.
 Although what the DSWD gives is not of a big amount, it can still change the way they live throughout each month with the help of SPISC.